mr7495/COVID-CT-Code/README.md

 **In [Automated_covid_detector_validation.ipynb](Automated_covid_detector_validation.ipynb) You can find the developed code for validating our fully automated networks.**

 **By using [Automated_covid_detector.ipynb](Automated_covid_detector.ipynb), you can apply the automated network on a patient CT scan Images to find out if he is infected to COVID-19 or not**

+The fully automated network takes the Ct scan images of a person as an input and runs the selection algorithm on them to select only the proper ones.
+Then the selected images would be given to network for classification, and if at least 30% of the selected images of a patient be classified as COVID-19, then that person would be considered as infected to COVID-19.

 The evaluated results of the fully automated network on more than 230 patients are shown in the next table: